Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Here are some of the common procedures:

-Laser surgery is one of the safest procedures used to treat glaucoma.
+Laser surgery is one of the safest procedures used to treat it.
 Your doctor uses a laser to open up channels that are blocked in your eye, which helps drain fluids and prevent pressure from building up.

 In some severe cases, your doctor may directly drain your eye to keep pressure from building up.
 This procedure is often necessary if eye drops are ineffective and your doctor is concerned that fluid buildup could damage your eyes (x).